Pilot of small plane dies after crashing in New Bedford cemetery

 The pilot was the lone individual on the plane, the FAA said.
 Their name has not been released.

-Video from Sky7 HD showed the plane’s wreckage scattered all over the ground and a toppled tree that the aircraft appears to have hit.
+Video from Sky7 HD showed the plane’s wreckage scattered all over the ground and a toppled tree that the aircraft appeared to have hit.

-A witness told 7NEWS that the pilot was flying too low to the ground and performing aerial acrobatics before nosediving into the cemetery.
+Chris Peyton told 7NEWS that the pilot was flying too low to the ground and performing aerial acrobatics before nosediving into the ground.

+“It was doing a couple of loopity loops but really too low for the acrobats he was trying to perform,” Peyton said.
+“As I was approaching the cemetery, he got below the tree line but it was more like a nosedive.
+I knew at that point he wasn’t going to be able to come out of the trick he was trying to perform.”

-Troopers assigned to the Bristol County District Attorney’s Office have been called to the scene, according to Massachusetts State Police Spokesman David Procopio.
+Troopers assigned to the Bristol County District Attorney’s Office have been called to the scene, Massachusetts State Police Spokesman David Procopio said.

 The NTSB is assisting with an investigation.